Frequently Asked Questions and Answers

 In 2016, as in 2000, there were close results in several states that Donald Trump officially won.
 Green nominee Jill Stein raised millions in individual donations and led the effort to recount votes in Wisconsin, Michigan, and Pennsylvania.
 State officials and the Trump campaign worked to thwart the effort, and electoral laws in two of those states defied common sense, making recounts impossible or prohibitively expensive.
 Those states' Republican legislatures—via Voter ID laws, misuse of Interstate Crosscheck, and other means—have made voting increasingly difficult for constituents of color, students, seniors, and the poor who are likely to vote for Democrats.

 Both elections demonstrated that the United States needs serious electoral reform.
 The Green Party supports voting reforms such as Ranked Choice Voting (RCV) and Approval Voting.
 RCV, adopted in 2016 by the people of Maine, allows voters to rank candidates in the order of their preference.
 If your first choice receives the fewest votes, your vote is transferred to your next choice; this continues until a winner emerges with an absolute majority.
 Approval Voting removes the ranking and allows voters to choose all the candidates they might support.
-Both systems let voters vote their conscience without possibly helping a candidate they dislike.
+Both systems let voters vote their consciences without possibly helping a candidate they dislike.
 They also save tax money by removing the need for separate runoff elections.

 - Campaign finance reform?
 Greens support publicly funded elections to eliminate control of our government by wealthy individuals and corporations.